praveenjuge/praveenjuge/content/blog/creating-a-number-badge-ui-component/index.md

 ---
 title: "Creating a Number Badge UI Component"
 description: "We recently shipped a feature that shows the count of all the lists in Hellonext.
-While it seems like a simple feature it had a lots of challenges to figure out.
+While it seems like a simple feature it had a lot of challenges to figure out.
 Here is how we solved some of the frontend problems."
 date: 2021-12-18T12:37:47Z
 og: images/number-badge-og.png
 ---